loljoho/poppyGP-player/README.md

 poppyGP-player
 ==============

 __NOTICE (17-Nov 2015)__ - this project is being rewritten and integrated with the back-end components into a single repository.
-Click [here](https://github.com/poppyGP/poppyGP) to view the latest changes.
+Click [here](https://github.com/poppyGP/poppyGP) to view the current repository and latest development/updates.